 A feature of this product is that you only need one tablet a day, and it’s able to be used by both pregnant and nursing mothers.

-These have been considered some of the best prenatal vitamins 2018 had to offer, and still live up to their promise of being an effective prenatal.
+These have been considered some of the best prenatal vitamins on the market, and still live up to their promise of being an effective prenatal.

 3. Nature Made Prenatal with DHA

 Nature Made Prenatal Multivitamin formulated with DHA is one of the best otc prenatal brands available that can be used both during pre and post pregnancy that’s designed to support you and baby for the long haul.

 These come in an easy to swallow soft-gel, for those that have a tough time swallowing pills.